felixpleiva/Hypoxia_tolerance_fishes/README.md

 ## Cite the repository as:

 Verberk WCEP, Sandkler JF, van del Pol I, Urbina M, Wilson R, McKenzie DJ & Leiva FP (2022).
-Draft version of paper data and code of manuscript: Body mass and cell size shape the tolerance of fishes to low oxygen in a temperature-dependent manner (1.0).
+Draft version of paper data and code of manuscript: Body mass and cell size shape the tolerance of fishes to low oxygen in a temperature-dependent manner.
 Zenodo. https://doi.org/10.5281/zenodo.6123770.

 ## Notes:
 All processing was done in R. The R folder contains the scripts to reproduce the analyzes and generate tables and figures presented in the manuscript.
 The outputs folder contains the output files of each R scripts.